MinaKindo/Lab-I-worked-in-a-team/README.md

-# Lab 4 Description
+# Lab 5 Description

-Assembling the Weapons - adding weapon functionality to our game.
+Creating an environment - adding/modifying environment functionality of our game.

 # Team Contract